aat440hz/RF433ANY-M5Cardputer/README.md

 # RF433ANY-M5Cardputer

-RF433ANY-M5Cardputer is a library designed for the M5Cardputer platform, enabling RF433 signal decoding and analysis.
+RF433ANY-M5Cardputer is designed for the M5Cardputer platform, enabling RF433 signal decoding and analysis.
 It leverages the RF433any library to provide seamless integration of RF433 communication capabilities into M5Stack ecosystem projects.

 ## Installation